The Sun, UV Light and Your Eyes

-Diseases like cataract and eye cancers can take many years to develop, but each time we're out in the sun without protection we could be adding damage that adds to our risks for these serious disorders.
-Babies and kids need to wear hats and sunglasses for this very reason.
+- Cataracts and eye cancers can take years to develop.
+Each time you bask in the sun without eye protection, you increase your risk of serious disease.
+Babies and children need to wear hats and sunglasses for this very reason.
 People of all ages should take precautions whenever they are outdoors.

-Research shows that children who spend more time outside exposed to daylight may reduce their risk of developing nearsightedness.
-So not only is exercise great for eye health, but now it seem that getting that exercise while outside may be additionally beneficial.
-Taking your children outside to play may not only help lower their risk for nearsightedness, but will also teach them good habits for a lifetime of eye health.
+Spending time outdoors in the daylight can also help prevent nearsightedness in kids.
+Not only is exercise great for eye health, but exercising outside may be additionally beneficial.
+Take your children outside to play to help lower their risk for nearsightedness and teach them good habits for a lifetime of eye health.